 WHY CHOOSE EASTEK?

-● For over 25 years, Eastek, an American owned and operated company with facilities in U.S., China, and Europe, has provided world-class manufacturing services from DFM support through distribution with our global footprint.
+● Since 1990, Eastek, an American owned and operated company with facilities in U.S., China, and Europe, has provided world-class manufacturing services from DFM support through distribution with our global footprint.

 ● Eastek is a trusted partner for many Fortune 500 companies that require manufacturing for complex, low and high volume production all over the world.

-We are constantly evolving ourselves.
-Improving our processes, learning to be more and more efficent, with the goal of delivering higher quality, better customer service, and an overall better optimized product to our customers on-time and on-budget.
+We are constantly improving our processes in order to be more efficient, with the goal of delivering higher quality, better customer service, and an overall better optimized product to our customers on-time and on-budget.

 EASTEK INTERNATIONAL specializes in DFM.
 We provide complete DFM support, ensuring your products can be produced at the lowest cost, with the highest efficiency, and the shortest-time-to-market.
-Eastek’s engineering team places emphasis on defect revention and non-value added process step elimination by analyzing the design data package for common errors relating to the BOM selection, PCB design, and manufacturing materials/processes used to assembly the customer’s product.
+Eastek’s engineering team places emphasis on defect prevention and non-value added process step elimination by analyzing the design data package for common errors relating to the BOM selection, PCB design, and manufacturing materials/processes used to assemble the customer’s product.

 - Assembly Materials Selection